jh3nd3rs0n/jargyle/src/site/markdown/server_configuration.md

 ### Rule Results

-On the command line, rule results consist of a space separated list of rule results.
+On the command line, rule results consist of a comma separated list of rule results.
 Each rule result consists of the syntax of `NAME=VALUE` where `NAME` is expressed as the name of the rule result and `VALUE` is expressed as the value assigned to the rule result.